 I had my university education in three different continents, at five different universities in four different education systems, in Ghana, France, Spain, and the USA.
 This has served me and my students well.
 Apart from my expertise in French language, and French, African, and Caribbean literatures and cultures, I also have expertise in public administration.
 I obtained an M.A. in Public Administration from Minnesota State University-Mankato in the USA, and I have taught January Term courses on Human Resource Management in the public sector.
 I have also taught this course as a First Term Seminar, a required writing and critical thinking course for first year students who are in the Curriculum I program.

 For a number of years now, I have been doing research on folk tales, riddles, proverbs, and other forms of African folklore, and my research has been done in Ghana (West Africa), focusing mainly on the Dagara people of Ghana, Burkina Faso and Côte d'Ivoire.
-I have published a collection of folk tales and I have a second collection ready for publication soon.
+I have published two collections of folktales.
 I have taught January Term courses on African folklore.
 Also, I have taught a January Term course in Ghana, and co-taught one in the Caribbean (Puerto Rico, Guadeloupe, St. Vincent and the Grenadines, Trinidad and Tobago) with my departmental colleague Dr. Hayden Duncan, and hope to teach such courses again in the future.

 I was part of a group of Gustavus professors who went to Namibia in 2003 for a workshop on social justice, and I plan to teach a January Term course in that country some time in the future.
 I have good connections in Namibia to help me with the logistics of such a course there.